-The Economics Section (Alberta Agriculture and Forestry), in cooperation with Alberta Milk, undertakes the Dairy Cost Study.
+The Economics Section (Alberta government), in cooperation with Alberta Milk, undertakes the Dairy Cost Study.
 This annual program provides Alberta dairy farmers with the opportunity to get a free detailed cost of production report on their dairy enterprise.

 The Dairy Cost Study aims to: